mdawsonuk/acme-tiny-docker/README.md

 `DISABLE_CHECK`: Should acme-tiny disable the Let's Encrypt check of the domain.
 Valid values are `0` or `1`.
 Defaults to `0`.

 `DEBUG`: Increased verbosity in Docker log output.
 Valid values are `0` or `1`.
 Defaults to `0`.

+### Volumes

+To persist the certificate across Docker container runs, mount `/data` to a volume.

+If you wish to execute some code automatically after the certificate has been successfully created, mount a bash script to `/data/post-hook.sh`.
+This could be used to upload via a HTTPS PUT request, or SSH.